Vitamin B12 loading of the brain happens predominantly in the womb, with little

 Accumulation, and Neurodegeneration in a Rat Model of Sporadic Alzheimer's

-Shen etal, 2016 Effect of Melatonin and Resveratrol against Memory Impairment
+etal, 2016 Effect of Melatonin and Resveratrol against Memory Impairment and

-Li etal, 2017 Effect of Melatonin on renewal of chick small intestinal mucosa
+2017 Effect of Melatonin on renewal of chick small intestinal mucosa PMID

-Whiton etal, 1979 Brain damage in infancy and dietary B12 deficiency
+etal, 1979 Brain damage in infancy and dietary B12 deficiency PMID

-Smolka etal, 2001 Metabolic complications and neurological manifestations of
+etal, 2001 Metabolic complications and neurological manifestations of vitamin

-vitamin B12 deficiency in children of vegetarian mothers.
+B12 deficiency in children of vegetarian mothers.
+PMID

 99429203